sparrowchuchu/wehelp-step1/README.md

 - 深度優先搜尋 Depth-First Search, DFS

 ## Assignment - Week 3
-Complete at least 3 tasks to get passed (2 optional).
+Complete at least 3 tasks to get passed (There are 4 tasks, and 2 are optional.).
-- Python
+- Python Web Crawler
-- JavaScript
+- JavaScript Fetch Api